neuralinterfaces/commoners/docs/guide/getting-started.md

 ```

-Use the following code snippet and update the button behavior to fetch data from your services!
+Use the following code snippet and update the button to fetch data from your services!

 ```js
 const responses = await Promise.allSettled(Object.values(commoners.services).map(({ url }) => fetch(url).then(response => response.text())))